terryaney/KatApp.Provider/katapp documentation.md

 }
 ```

+See RBLe Service [Input Table Management](#Input-Table-Management) for more information.

 ### CalculationException Object

 A CalculationException is a json object representation of any exception that occurs inside the RBLe Service.